Morrie (musician): 1984–1995: Dead End and solo career

-2005–present: Return to music and Creature Creature
+2005–2012: Return to music and Creature Creature

 In 2005, Morrie's solo best of album Ectoplasm was released and marked his return to music.
-At the end of the year he announced the formation of his rock band Creature Creature, that included bassist Tetsuya (from L'Arc~en~Ciel), guitarist Minoru Kojima (from The Mad Capsule Markets), and drummer Shinya Yamada (from Luna Sea).
+At the end of the year he announced the formation of his rock band Creature Creature, that included bassist Tetsuya (from L'Arc-en-Ciel), guitarist Minoru Kojima (from The Mad Capsule Markets), and drummer Shinya Yamada (from Luna Sea).
 They performed at the year-end event Danger IV at Nippon Budokan as a secret musical act.
 In 2006, three singles were released on the same day of July, and on August 30 their debut studio album Light&Lust was released on Danger Crue Records.
 During the album's recording, Morrie was joined by Dead End members You, Minato and Joe, and their producer Hajime Okano, who each contributed to several songs.
 Morrie said it was a moving moment for him, and said about the meeting that "I was curious what kind of musician and persons they became.
 After they played I started thinking that a Dead End reunion would be extraordinary".
 The band performed only two times that year, at the next Danger V event and the held Light&Lust concert at Shibuya-AX in December.

-It was quiet for another two years, until June 2009, when two Creature Creature concerts in Tokyo and Osaka were held starting the Simone and the Wrath tour series, but with different a line-up, featuring guitarist Hiro (from La'cryma Christi), guitarist Shinobu (from Guy's Family), bassist Hitoki (from Kuroyume), and drummer Sakura (from L'Arc~en~Ciel).
+It was quiet for another two years, until June 2009, when two Creature Creature concerts in Tokyo and Osaka were held starting the Simone and the Wrath tour series, but with different a line-up, featuring guitarist Hiro (from La'cryma Christi), guitarist Shinobu (from Guy's Family), bassist Hitoki (from Kuroyume), and drummer Sakura (from L'Arc-en-Ciel).
 In August, Morrie and the other Dead End members reunite, and held a their first concert in almost twenty years.
 In November they released their new album and did not stop with activity in upcoming years.
 In December, with Creature Creature, Morrie held two concerts in Shanghai, China, and performed at the Jack in the Box and Beat Shuffle events at Nippon Budokan and Omiya Sonic City respectively.

 On July 21, 2010, Creature Creature's second studio album Inferno was released and throughout this and next year they held the smaller Purgatory, Inferno, and Paradise tours.
 The single "Psyche Telos" was released on June 12, 2011, by Psyche Records, a record label owned by Morrie.
 In September they went on the Exorcising Orpheus tour, and released a live concert video of the same name recorded at the Paradise tour finale.
 In June and August 2012, the singles "Rakuen/Ataraxia" and "Kurumeki/Sexus", as well as the Sodom and Gomorah tour, were followed by the release on October 17 of the band's third studio album Phantoms.